Dizziness is a common problem and usually isn’t serious.

 - A sudden drop in blood pressure.
 This can happen after you sit up or stand too quickly.
 You might hear your doctor or nurse call this “orthostatic hypotension.”

 - Poor blood circulation.
 This could be the result of an irregular heartbeat or a heart attack.
-It could also be a brief disruption of the blood flow to your brain; that’s called a “transient ischemic attack.”
+It could also be a brief disruption of the blood flow to your brain; that’s called a “transient ischemic attack," or stroke.

 Issues with your inner ear can also cause dizziness.
 Among them are: